Position: Grant Writer

 • Works with Philadelphia Works’ staff to identify needs and service gaps that may be supported by new funding.

-Bachelor’s Degree from an accredited college or university with a concentration in Community Development, Public Administration, Business Administration or related field and three to five years of experience writing contract, business, grant or other similar proposals and/or agreements.
+Bachelor’s Degree from an accredited college or university with a concentration in Community Development, Public Administration, Business Administration or related field and 3-5 years of experience writing/developing foundation and government grant proposals.
 A background in Human Services or Workforce Development is a plus.

 Or, any combination of education and experience determined to be acceptable.